Course Outline

 • Creating Security Groups

-Module 5: Amazon Elastic Block Store (EBS) (Hands-on Lab)
+Module 5: Amazon Elastic Block Store (Hands-On Lab)

 • Lab 6.1

-1. Launch Two Ubuntu EC2 Instances – Apache Web Servers with User Data
+1. Launching Two Ubuntu EC2 Instances with User Data as Apache Web Servers

-3. Test Your Web Servers Through the Internet
+3. Testing the Web Servers Through the Internet

 • Lab 6.2